 The series alias is a positional code showing the location (column and/or row) of the series in the table.
-However, although it is unique, it is not a good candidate to be used as the series ID, as it is subject to change.
-If a series changes position in the table, its alias will also change.
+Although it is unique, it is not stable enough to use as the series ID because it may change when the series moves.

 Usage